Beatrix de Rijk: Later life and commemoration

 Civil aviation was paused for the duration of the war and de Rijk took up racing cars instead.
 On 18 January 1921, she married Johannes Hendrikus van Staveren (1901-1970).
 In 1922 she and her husband made an unsuccessful attempt to break the speed record from Paris to The Hague in a 4-cylinder Pic-Pic car.

 In May 1922 the couple left for her birthplace, Surabaya in the Dutch East Indies, but four months later they returned to the Netherlands.
 They moved to Blaricum, but de Rijk was declared bankrupt in 1924.
 Two years later, Johannes van Staveren managed to get a job as a planter in the Dutch East Indies and the couple settled in Alur Gading in Atjeh, Sumatra, with Jan, her son from her first marriage.
 They cultivated sugarcane, but without much success.
 In 1932 they went bankrupt and the family returned to the Netherlands.
 They went to live in Wassenaar and in 1934 Beatrix divorced her husband.
 Beatrix de Rijk tried to travel to Abyssinia at the end of 1935 to fight as a pilot against the Italian invaders but this plan came to naught.

 During the Second World War and the Indonesian War of Independence, she lost everything.
 Her son Jan died in a Japanese internment camp in 1943 and her first husband disappeared without a trace in Atjeh.

 In 1948 de Rijk and other aviation pioneers were invited as guests of honour to attend the flying celebration to mark the 40th anniversary of the Royal Dutch Airline Association.
-On 6 October 1951, she was honoured for earining her pilot's licence 40 years earlier.
+On 6 October 1951, she was honoured for earning her pilot's licence 40 years earlier.